 Assessing the market conditions at the time, the IESO determines that the energy and operating reserve prices calculated for interval B reflect, to the extent practical, the prices that would otherwise have been produced by the market for intervals 1-4.
 Consequently, under the provisions of MR Ch.
 7, Sec.
-8.4A.5.2, the IESO will replace the energy and operating reserve prices calculated incorrectly by the DSO for intervals 1-4 with the energy and operating reserve prices calculated for interval B. In doing so, the IESO will replace the 4 Ontario prices (energy, 10S, 10NS and 30) and all 39 intertie prices (energy, 10NS, 30 for all 13 intertie zones) for intervals 1-4 with the corresponding energy and operating reserve prices calculated for intervals 1-4 with the corresponding energy and operating reserve prices calculated for intervals 1-4 with the corresponding energy and operating reserve prices calculated for interval B.
+8.4A.5.2, the IESO will replace the energy and operating reserve prices calculated for intervals 1-4 with the energy and operating reserve prices calculated for interval B. In doing so, the IESO will replace the 4 Ontario prices (energy, 10S, 10NS and 30) and all 39 intertie prices (energy, 10NS, 30 for all 13 intertie zones) for intervals 1-4 with the corresponding energy and operating reserve prices calculated for interval B.